Kanchenjunga Base Camp Trek - Updated Cost | Itinerary | Map

 FAQs

 • Q1.
-How difficult is Kanchenjunga base camp trek?
+Why is Kanchenjunga famous?

-It is classified as a challenging trekking location in Nepal's Kanchenjunga.
+• It is classified as a challenging trekking location in Nepal's Kanchenjunga.
 This hike is challenging.
 It's difficult if you have to navigate a variety of mountain passes while enduring challenging ascents and descents.
 Additionally, the length of time required for this expedition makes it challenging.

 • The Kanchenjunga Base Camp Trek has a 90 km overall hiking trip.
 Three days of the trip's eleven days are spent traveling, while the remaining eight days are spent trekking.
 Starting at Rs.
 14700, the Kanchenjunga Base Camp Trek is pricey.